composewell/streamly-lz4/README.md

 ## Installation

-This library comes with a `default.nix` which can be used to setup the environment.
-Using `default.nix` is highly recommended.
+This library comes with a `shell.nix` which can be used to setup the environment.
+Using `shell.nix` is highly recommended.

 Currently, `streamly` is pulled from master at `9fefed37d5da5aa103f93ded65b1335903651e26`.
 Until a newer version is released,